pingcap/docs/tidb-cloud/tidb-cloud-console-auditing.md

 # Console Audit Logging

-Console audit log is a capability provided by TiDB Cloud.
-It is used to track various behaviors and operations of users on the console.
-For example: log in to the TiDB Cloud console, create a cluster, etc.
+TiDB Cloud provides the console audit logging feature to help you track various behaviors and operations of users on the [TiDB Cloud console](https://tidbcloud.com).
+For example, you can track operations such as login in to the TiDB Cloud console and creating a cluster.

 ## Prerequisites